mathis-group/Alchemy-Dashboard/0-paper/paper_draft.md

 3) Experiment 3: Extinction (Most Popular Expression)
 - Step 1: Generate a fontana simulation with 1000 collisions, seed 42, and 10 initial expressions the rest is default settings
-- Step 2: utilizing the extinciton function b utton, delete the most populated expression from the simulation
+- Step 2: utilizing the extinciton function button, delete the longest most popular expression from the soup
+- Step 3: Still using the original parent function as a baseline, now delete the shortest most popular expression from the soup

 4) Experiment 4: Invasive Species
 - Step 1: Generate a fontana simulation with 1000 collisions, seed 42, and 10 initial expressions the rest is default settings